1-2-3-team/Distributed-Computing-Project/README.md

 ## Results

-We graph if the percentages of whether a tweet was strongly postitive, weakly positive, positive, neutral, weakly negative, negative or strongly negative given a word.
+We graph if the percentages of whether a tweet was strongly postitive, weakly positive, positive, neutral, weakly negative, negative or strongly negative given a word. <br>

  ![alt text](https://github.com/1-2-3-team/Distributed-Computing-Project/blob/main/02_processing/chart.png)

 ## References: